hexlet-basics/exercises-javascript/modules/50-loops/55-return-from-loops/en/EXERCISE.md

-Write the `hasChar()` function that checks whether a string contains a given character (case sensitive).
+Write the `hasChar()` function that checks whether a string contains a given character (case-sensitive).
 The function takes two arguments:

 * String
 * Character to look for